 Six-a-Side Tournament 2014

 We would like to welcome everybody to the Puma-Seawolf Cup on behalf of Sonoma Soccer.
 The proceeds from the tournament benefit the Sonoma State Soccer program, and help off set scholarships, travel, and operating expenses.
 In 2002, they won the NCAA Division II Men’s Soccer National Championship and could not have won it without the support from coaches, players and parents from every corner of Northern California!

-This is the Fifteenth Annual Tournament and we hope that everyone involved enjoys it and finds it to be competitive, positive and a valuable soccer experience.
+This is the Sixteenth Annual Tournament and we hope that everyone involved enjoys it and finds it to be competitive, positive and a valuable soccer experience.
 The first 14 have been outstanding events and they have grown every year.

 The turnout has been excellent.
 This year we expect over 300 teams, divided into four tournaments (Premier/Gold boys & girls and Silver/Bronze boys and girls).
 There are teams from all over Northern California, including most of the top clubs.

 Our hope is that the tournament will provide an environment for kids to play in a competitive atmosphere with an emphasis on skill development in a game situation.
 We would encourage coaches to let the kids play and learn, perhaps with less input from the coach than in an 11 v 11 game.

 We also hope that everyone displays the level of sportsmanship that the players deserve.
 We are using mostly licensed referees and a few of our SSU Men’s and Women’s players.
 We have trained all of them and please realize that they are doing the best that they can and if they aren’t, we will replace them with someone who will!